koi/plugin-score/README.md

       plug into using git submodules.
 * Character/format/code cleanup from legacy code
 * Apply GPL3 license
+* add lyInclude library as submodule
 * upgrade to LilyPond 2.16.2
+* add copyright boilerplate
+* `layout.ily` optimizations
+* pre-fill 26 empty parts for comment/removal: easier then adding from 0
+* switch to letters for rehearsal marks: easier for maintainer, performers don't care